Want to know how to spend your next $1?

 Walmart’s holiday ecommerce experience list: This is just the latest new shopping feature from Walmart to be rolled out during the holiday season.
 In recent weeks, the retailer rolled out upgrades to the shopping experience that included a Buy button and discount tags, as well as augmented reality tools and a visual search feature.

 Joining the chat: Walmart’s feature is rolling out at the same time as Meta is making shopping a bigger focus of messaging-based service WhatsApp.
 The company recently talked about how it already has a $9 billion messaging-based ads business through the app, and is testing grocery shopping in partnership with Jio in India.
 It's clear that the companies that form the infrastructure of commerce see opportunity in text-based ordering.
-It's even more important at a time when they are looking to have more direct relationships with customers as a result of changes to digital marketing that will make attribution more difficult.LadderUp is aiming for 50% LGBTQ+ and BIPOC participation.
-Shopify will provide access to its platform.
+It's even more important at a time when they are looking to have more direct relationships with customers as a result of changes to digital marketing that will make attribution more difficult.Ask Instacart answers prompts with personalized recommendations.